festinalent3/BS-alert/README.md

 // you might need to update webdriver-manager
 $ ./node_modules/protractor/bin/webdriver-manager update —standalone
 ```

+You can find the documentation for the API [here](https://github.com/festinalent3/BS-alert/blob/temp/BS-backend.md)

 ## To set up extention in chrome

 * Go to chrome settings